Blood in the Urine

 Your healthcare provider will review your health history and do a physical exam.
 Other tests may include:

 - Urinalysis.
 Urine is tested for different cells and chemicals.
-These include red and white blood cells, germs, or too much protein.
+These include red and white blood cells, bacteria, glucose, or too much protein.

 - Blood tests.
-Blood is checked for high levels of waste products.
+Blood is checked for high levels of waste products and kidney function.

 - Urine cytology.
-Urine is checked under a microscopic to look at the cells in the urine sample.
+Urine is examined under a microscopic to look at the cells in the urine sample.

 If these tests aren’t clear, you may need other tests, such as: